Erin Pinheiro

-Erin Gomes Pinheiro (born 15 July 1997) is a Cape Verdean footballer who plays as a midfielder.
-Pinheiro holds a French passport.
+Erin Gomes Pinheiro (born 15 July 1997) is a Cape Verdean footballer who plays as a midfielder for Portuguese side Atlético CP.

 Club career

 Pinheiro is a youth exponent from Saint-Étienne.
 He made his Ligue 1 debut on 28 October 2015 against Paris Saint-Germain replacing Fabien Lemoine after 74 minutes in a 4–1 home win.

 Pinheiro joined FK Haugesund on loan on the last day of the Norwegian transfer window, playing in their 2018 Norwegian Cup first round match against Skjold before the loan was terminated early on 10 May 2018.